 A Budget BBQ For A Tenner with ASDA & #CBias

-I really am a wing it sort of cook – often making things up as I go along!
-I took a look at all the ingredients I’d bought with a rough idea in mind, then raided my store cupboard to jazz up the menu.
+I really am a wing-it sort of cook – often making things up as I go along!
+I looked at all the ingredients I’d bought with a rough idea in mind, then raided my store cupboard to jazz up the menu.

 - Garlic and Rosemary Potato Parcels